Sh4d1/scaleway-k8s-node-coffee/README.md

 ### Reserved IP

 This feature allows a set of predefined reserved IP to be used as the nodes IP.
 Once a new node appears, it will try to assign a free reserved IP out of the given list to the node.
-It is controller by the `RESERVED_IPS_POOL` environment variable, it's a list a already existing reserved IP, separated by a comma.
+It is controlled by the `RESERVED_IPS_POOL` environment variable, it's a list a already existing reserved IP, separated by a comma.
 For instance:
 ```bash
 RESERVED_IPS_POOL=51.15.15.15,51.15.15.32
 ```